TheDeadGuy/stork/README.md

 - [ ] server operation

 There seems to be an issue where "stork-agent" isn't craeted. so this may need to be created manually with "useradd --system --home-dir "/var/lib/stork-agent" stork-agent"
+The home directory needs to have it's ownership changed aswell. so run: "chown -R stork-agent /var/lib/stork-agent"

+Server requirements/tests not done.
+I don't require a server to be ran on Pi.
+If someone wants to run stork server on a raspberry pi.
+I could look into it.

+This will only work on Arm64 systems.
+Arm7/6, etc, etc won't work.
+This should still work with the systems it originally made to work with.

 # Pre-Req/Dependencies: